Mother Küsters' Trip to Heaven: Plot

-Emma Küsters (Mira), a working-class woman, lives in Frankfurt with her son and daughter-in-law.
-While she is doing outreach work assembling electric plugs, Frau Küsters learns that her husband Hermann (a tire-factory worker for twenty years) has killed his supervisor or his supervisor's son and then committed suicide.
+Emma Küsters, a working-class woman, lives in Frankfurt with her son and daughter-in-law.
+While doing cottage industry work assembling electric plugs, Frau Küsters learns that her husband Hermann (a tire-factory worker for twenty years) has killed his supervisor or his supervisor's son and then committed suicide.
 It later becomes apparent that Mr. Küsters had become temporarily insane after hearing layoff announcements.

 A group of reporters take advantage of the grieving Mother Küsters to sensationalize the deaths.
-Finding no solace from her son Ernst (Meier), daughter-in-law Helene (Irm Hermann), who promptly go on holiday, or daughter (Caven), Küsters turns to Karl and Marianne Thälmann (Böhm and Carstensen), two members of what turns out to be the German Communist Party (DKP).
+Finding no solace from her son Ernst, daughter-in-law Helene, who promptly go on holiday, or daughter, Küsters turns to Karl and Marianne Thälmann, two members of what turns out to be the German Communist Party (DKP).
 They introduce themselves at Hermann's funeral, and invite her to their home, which Marianne had inherited.

 The Communists see Küsters's husband as a 'revolutionary' and a misguided victim of capitalism, but she is initially unpersuaded; her husband saw communists as troublemakers.
 Her daughter Corinna advises her mother to have nothing to do with them, and points out the differing conditions enjoyed by the authorities and the people in the East.
-An article on the tragedy by Niemeyer (Gottfried John), a photojournalist who had earlier shown a particular interest in the family, appears in a magazine.
+An article on the tragedy by Niemeyer, a photojournalist who had earlier shown a particular interest in the family, appears in a magazine.
 Emma finds the article objectionable, but her daughter, who has embarked on an affair with Niemeyer, defends him on 'earning a living' grounds.
 At the factory, Emma Küsters finds that the company pension scheme will not apply in her case; the workers' council and the company board are at one on the issue.
 Her daughter leaves, and Ernst and Helene, newly returned from holiday, announce they are to set up home on their own.
 Helene, expecting a child, does not get along with her sister-in-law.

 Emma Küsters now joins the Communist Party, having found Karl's newspaper article more sympathetic, but after Küsters speaks at her first DKP political gathering she meets a young male paper seller who claims to really have her interests at heart in clearing her husband's name.
 He gives her his contact details.
-She quickly grows impatient with the communists' passive tactics; they have to campaign in the forthcoming elections Karl explains.
+She quickly grows impatient with the communists' passive tactics; they have to campaign in the forthcoming elections, Karl explains.
 She connects with a small group of anarchists, who, though even smaller in number than the communists, claim to have more spirit.

 There are two endings to the film: